duskb1t/duskb1t.github.io/_posts/intelligence/2024-05-08-htb-intelligence.md

 tags: [Medium, Windows, HTB]
 ---

 **Intelligence** is a medium HTB machine that begins with a crucial enumeration phase to discover **critical files that are exposed** in the web server.
+However, we will have to solve an easy coding challenge to access that resources.
 Next, you will need perform a **DNS poisoning attack** to move laterally.
-Privilege escalation to Domain Admins is possible because of **high AD privileges and weak passwords**.
+Privilege escalation to Domain Admins is possible because of high AD privileges, **being able to read a Group Managed Service Account (GMSA) password** that it **allowed to delegate** to the Domain Controller machine account.

 <img src="/assets/img/intelligence/Untitled.png" alt="Untitled.png" style="width:600px;">